mosegorge/mini-kaggle-projects/README.md

 Assigments and small projects from kaggle.

-This projects shows the Data-science process
+The various projects are designed to present different steps in the Data-science process

 1. [scraping and crawling](https://github.com/mosegorge/mini-kaggle-projects/blob/master/git%20hub%20repo-scraping%20and%20crawling%20.ipynb)